astropy/astropy/docs/development/quickstart.rst

 .. tip:: For more information and examples see :ref:`edit-flow` section.

-You can see all the changes you've currently made by running:
+You can see a summary of the changes you've currently made by running:

 .. code-block:: shell